waqaskhan540/codewithme/_posts/2019-07-30-using-custom-domain-for-api-gateway.markdown

 ## Using Custom Domains with API Gateway

-Before going through the steps needed to go through, I would make following few assumptions:
+Before going through the required steps, I would make following few assumptions:

 - You have a running/deployed API on *AWS API Gateway*
 - You have a registered *Domain* and have necessary permissions to configure it.